padeir0/anu/readme.md

 ## Json Conversion

-Imagine for a brief moment that Json is sane and uses `int`s instead of floats.
+Imagine for a brief moment that Json uses `int`s instead of floats.

 ```